openjdk/amber-docs/site/design-notes/patterns/towards-member-patterns.md

 }
 ```

-`Point` has a constructor an an inverse constructor (deconstruction pattern) for
+`Point` has a constructor and an inverse constructor (deconstruction pattern) for
 the external representation `(int x, int y)`; in an inverse constructor, the
 binding list appears where the parameter list does in the constructor.
 `Optional<T>` has static factories and corresponding patterns for `empty` and